zencart/utf8mb4-converter/readme.md

+**Please Note: This plugin is deprecated; please use https://github.com/lat9/database-converter instead.**

 This PHP script can be used to convert your MySQL database tables to utf8mb4 while retaining the integrity of all internal multibyte characters.